-Are you interested in becoming a Councillor and nominating for this year’s local government elections to be held on 21 October 2017.
+Interested in becoming a Councillor and nominating for this year’s local government elections for 21 October 2017.
 Then check out some important information you will need to know.

 Prospective Councillors Webinar